Survation Survey Sheds Light on Mental Health Challenges Facing Children During Pandemic

-Perhaps unsurprisingly, around half of all parents surveyed expressed that they worry more about their child/children’s mental health now than they did at the start of the pandemic.
-53% of parents saying they worry either a little or a lot more now than they did, shows the impact that Covid has had on children, according to parents.
+Unsurprisingly, nearly half of all parents surveyed expressed that they worry more about their child’s mental health now than they did at the start of the pandemic.
+53% of parents said they worry either a little or a lot more now than they did, highlighting the impact that Covid has had on children, according to parents.

 In addition to the survey, Survation conducted three focus group sessions with parents to further explore their concerns.
-The sessions revealed that parents worry about the long term impact of the pandemic on children- what lasting impact this may have had on development, education and socialisation.
+The sessions revealed that parents worry about the long-term impact of the pandemic on children – the potential lasting effects on development, education, and socialization.
 There was also concern expressed about the cost of living crisis and everyday life pressures.
 These findings provide valuable insights into the mental health challenges facing children during the pandemic.

 Parents seem to be prioritising their children’s mental health and well-being more since the pandemic, with 74% saying that it has become a bigger priority for them.
 They are also confident in their awareness about what measures can support a child’s wellbeing, with 79% saying that they are confident.